List of county roads in Collier County, Florida: Route description

-County Road 886 is one of the main east–west corridors connecting Naples with Golden Gate Estates.
-Locally known as Golden Gate Parkway, it begins at US 41 in Naples and heads east passing Coastland Center and Naples High School.
-It has interchanges with CR 31 (Airport Pulling Road) and Interstate 75 as it continues east into Golden Gate Estates, and terminates at CR 951.
+Golden Gate Parkway begins at US 41 in Naples and heads east and runs along the north side of Coastland Center.
+It passes to the south of Naples High School before intersecting with CR 851 (Goodlette-Frank Road).
+Continuing east, it passes Freedom Park and the northern trail head for the Gordon River Greenway before coming to a single point urban interchange CR 31 (Airport-Pulling Road). and Interstate 75 as it continues east into Golden Gate Estates, and terminates at CR 951.